Harley-Davidson Motorcycle Truck (1913–1915)

 The Motorcycle Truck was an early three-wheeled commercial Harley-Davidson with a steerable two-wheel cargo unit in front and a single driven rear wheel behind the rider.
 Instead of adding a sidecar body beside a normal motorcycle, Harley built a front-loading utility machine specifically for hauling cargo.

-That distinction matters today because many people confuse it with the later Harley-Davidson Package Truck.
+The Motorcycle Truck is often confused with the later Package Truck.
 The Package Truck used sidecar running gear and a side-mounted delivery body, while the Motorcycle Truck used an entirely different front-loader layout.
+Indian tested a similar front-box mail forecar around the same period.

 Why Harley Built It